10 Things You Don't Know About Starbucks (But Should!)

 When a Starbucks affiliate opened a 200-square-foot coffee stand inside the walls of China's Forbidden City in 2000, the proud nation of 1.3 billion reacted as if someone had spilled a Venti Caramel Macchiato on its collective crotch.

-A nationwide survey found that 70% of Chinese thought that a coffee shop had no business in the 600-year-old UNESCO World Heritage Site.
+A nationwide survey found that 70 percent of China's residents thought that a coffee shop had no business in the 600-year-old UNESCO World Heritage Site.
 A news anchor on China's state-run television even led an online protest to the caffeinated intruder, saying that Starbucks "undermined the Forbidden City's solemnity and trampled over Chinese culture."

 Turns out that Starbucks only opened the mini-outpost at the invitation of Forbidden City Museum officials who were "testing the waters" for more commercial interests in the 178-acre site.
 The test concluded that the waters were teeming with coffee-hating Chinese sharks.
 In 2007, the Forbidden City Starbucks (OK, that does sound a little funny) closed its tiny bamboo doors.